-This is a relatively new piece of Antwerps history.
+This is a relatively new piece of Antwerp’s history.
 After WWII, trade started to return slowly.
 To help regulate the import and export of diamonds from Antwerp, in 1945, the government created the Diamond Office in the Antwerp diamond quarter.
-The goal of this facility was to make the trade of diamonds as smooth as possible, with minimal interference and red tape.
+This facility aimed to make the trade of diamonds as smooth as possible, with minimal interference and red tape.

 Antwerp’s diamond district is a great example current state of the global diamond industry.
-In the diamond district, Flemish, Jewish Orthodox, and Indian diamond dealers work side by side with manufacturers, service providers, buyers, and traders of rough, polished, and processed diamonds from almost every country where diamonds are mined.
+In the diamond district, Flemish, Jewish Orthodox, and Indian diamond dealers work alongside manufacturers, service providers, buyers, and traders of rough, polished, and processed diamonds from almost every country where diamonds are mined.

 There should be no surprise that the world’s most highly skilled diamond cutters are based here.
 The expertise and sophisticated financial and commercial infrastructure unmatched worldwide back the diamond culture here.

 If you are the center of the diamond world, you would expect a museum to follow suit.
 The DIVA Museum is where you can learn about the Diamond Industry that has put Antwerp on the map.